alexaulbach/RadarTracker/README.md

 If it is waiting: Every 17.5 seconds (10 sconds visible, 7.5 in fog).

 ### Immovebles tracker
-Charts train-stops every 30 seconds.
+Charts train-stops and roboports every 30 seconds.
 No need to place radars everywhere.

-This means: A train-stop is charted once every 30 seconds, then it keeps 10 seconds completly charted and 20 seconds in fog-of-war until it is re-charted.
+This means: Train-stops (and roboports) are charted once every 30 seconds; they keep charted 10 seconds completly and 20 seconds in fog-of-war (until it is re-charted).
 This is with default trains a good compromise.

 ### Rotation tracker